 The current HGVS version number is shown in the top right corner of this web site (“Version xx.xx”).
 Note that the version number remains as is when only a typing error is corrected, an example added, an explanation clarified, a question answered, etc.

 Considerable effort has been invested to use only clearly defined terms.
-A Glossary with an extensive list of definitions is in preparation.
+For details see our Glossary.

 In some disciplines the term “mutation” is used to indicate “a change” while in other disciplines it is used to indicate “a disease-causing change”.
 Similarly, the term “polymorphism” is used both to indicate “a non disease-causing change” or “a change found at a frequency of 1% or higher in a population”.
 To prevent this confusion we do not use the terms mutation and polymorphism (including SNP or Single Nucleotide Polymorphism) but neutral terms like “sequence variant”, “alteration” and “allelic variant”.
 Vol.19(1) of Human Mutation (2002) contains several contributions discussing the issues and shows that the term “mutation” has developed a negative connotation (see Cotton RGH - p.2, Condit CM et al. - p.69 and Marshall JH - p.76).
 Who would like to carry a mutation and thus be a “mutant”??
 Current guidelines of authorative organisations now also recommend to use neutral terms like “variant” and “change” only (see Richards 2015, Genet.Med.
 17:405-424).